Master of Arts Degree in Conflict, Peace and Security (MCPS)

 Admission to the Master’s Degree in Conflict, Peace and Security requires a good Bachelor’s Degree (second class lower or better).
 Applicants with Third Class must have at least two (2) years relevant working experience and may be required to undergo interview.
-Basic understanding and comprehension of English is a key requirement.
+Basic understanding and comprehension of English is required.

 For other details about the course, contact the Registry on telephone +233(0)206752054; +233(0) 54 8335027 / e-mail: Margaret.Sosuh@kaiptc.org, Ruth.Frimpong@kaiptc.org.